 Whether you own home, condo, or rent, this insurance coverage can be essential to protect your property and liability.
 Also, these policies can have other options for miscellaneous coverage such as identity theft and recovery as well as equipment breakdown for very reasonable premiums.

 You may be surprised to see the wide range of prices you’ll find in comparing home insurance quotes.
 You can sometimes save hundreds of dollars by simply by choosing one company over another.
 However, the premium quotes are very heavily weighted based on coverage amounts selected.
 It is important that you obtain coverage advice from a licensed agent and get quotes from reliable carriers.
-Your Member’s Assurance independent agent is the best resource for this since they can accumulate multiple quotes from top carriers and compare coverage and premiums for you.
+Your Member’s Assurance independent agent is a good resource for this since they can accumulate multiple quotes from top carriers and compare coverage and premiums for you.

 Recreational Vehicle (RV) Insurance